-- Identify and repair leaks as soon as they are discovered. - Conservation rate structure for all customers. - · Consumption history shown on all water bills. - · Water conservation and landscape water use part of the water policy. - Water conservation information on the MCPUD 1 website.
+- · Identify and repair leaks as soon as they are discovered. - Conservation rate structure for all customers. - · Consumption history shown on all water hills. - · Water conservation and landscape water use part of the water policy. - · Water conservation information on the MCPUD 1 website.

-Water Use Efficiency Definitions

-Authorized Consumption (AC): volume of water used by consumers as shown through meter readings, fire-fighting, system flushing, tank cleaning and street cleaning.
+Water Use Efficiency Definitions Authorized Consumption (AC): volume of water used by malfunctioning meters or meter reading errors.
+The consumers as shown through meter readings, fire-fighting, system flushing, tank cleaning and street cleaning.